werf/werf/docs/pages/reference/toolbox/slug.md

 Slug can be applied to arbitrary string with [`werf slugify` command]({{ site.baseurl }}/documentation/cli/toolbox/slugify.html).

-Also Werf applies slug automatically when used in CI/CD systems such as Gitlab CI.
+Also Werf applies slug automatically when used in CI/CD systems such as GitLab CI.
 See [plugging into CI/CD]({{ site.baseurl }}/documentation/reference/plugging_into_cicd/overview.html) for details.
 The main principles are:
  * apply slug automatically to params that are derived automatically from CI/CD systems environment;
  * do not apply slug automatically to params that are specified manually with `--tag-*`, `--release` or `--namespace`, this way params are only validated to confirm with the requirements.